-The land west of Courtenay Road should be taken out of housing allocation, and either continue as valuable agricultural land or be protected as open space to deliver ecological benefit and/or meet current and forecast community open space need.
+The land west of Courtenay Road should be taken out of housing allocation, and protected as open space to deliver ecological benefit and/or meet current and forecast community open space need.
 This aligns with national policy on need for more protected land, which (as a proportion of England's land area) has fallen in the past year from 3.11% to 2.93% in the past year alone.
 Reporting (03 Oct 24) available here: